Brand New (Ben Rector song)

 "Brand New" is a song by American singer Ben Rector on his sixth studio album of the same name.
 It became his first solo entry on Billboard Hot 100, peaking at number 82.
-The song was featured in a trailers for the 2016 movies The Edge of Seventeen and The Fundamentals of Caring.
-It was also in a TV spot for the Disney films Moana (2016),and the official trailer of The Croods: A New Age (2020).
+The song was featured in the trailers for the 2016 movies The Edge of Seventeen and The Fundamentals of Caring.
+It was also in a TV spot for the Disney film Moana (2016) and the official trailer of The Croods: A New Age (2020).

 Music video

 The music video was released on August 18, 2016, and was filmed at Six Flags Over Texas.